Lowest Mortgage Rate in Canada. Starting from 2.49%

 Lender declines to offer you a renewal

-Your mortgage contract will lapse into a open or closed term at a much higher rate if your current lender doesn't receive a signed renewal agreement, or the mortgage isn't paid out on or before the maturity date (e.g. if you're switching lenders).
+Your mortgage contract will lapse into an open or closed term at a much higher rate if your current lender doesn't receive a signed renewal agreement, or the mortgage isn't paid out on or before the maturity date.

-The higher rate is due to both the admin hassle the lender takes on and the extra costs to carry your mortgage in the interim — especially if you’re transferring to another lender.
+The higher rate is due to both the admin hassle the lender takes on and the extra costs to carry your mortgage in the interim.

-The length and terms of the new mortgage will depend on the lender, with the most common ones being:
+The length and terms of the interim mortgage will depend on the lender, with the most common ones being:

 • A 6-month or 1-year closed convertible term at Prime +3% or 4%